 Introduction to Robotics

-The course covers the mathematical foundation of robotic systems.
-It introduces students to the fundamental concepts of ROS (Robot Operating System) as one of the most popular and reliable platforms for programming modern robots.
+Assumed knowledge: Basics of linear algebra, calculus, trigonometry, and probability, and statistics.
+Proficiency in Python.
+Course description: The course covers the mathematical foundation of robotic systems and introduces students to the fundamental concepts of ROS (Robot Operating System) as one of the most popular and reliable platforms to program modern robots.
 It also highlights techniques to formally model and study robot kinematics, dynamics, perception, motion control, navigation, and path planning.
-Students will also learn the interface of different types of sensors, read and analyze their data, and apply it in various robotic applications.
-This course provides a coherent perspective of some basic robotic concepts, including dynamics, perception, motion control, navigation, and path planning, and equips students with the necessary mathematical tools to formally model and analyze the sensory and kinematic structure of robotic systems.
-It also exposes them to robotic programming under Robot Operating System (ROS). |
+Students will also learn the interface of different types of sensors, read and analyze their data, and apply it in various robotic applications. |

 4 |